Timanfaya National Park: Volcanic activity

+The greatest recorded eruptions occurred between 1730 and 1736.
+The eruption period started outside the national park area, at Caldera de Los Cuervos volcano on 1 September 1730 and ended with the eruption of Montaña Colorada volcano, 1.7 km north-east of El Cuervo, which has ceased the activity on 16 April 1736.
+The volcanic activity continues as the surface temperature in the core ranges from 100 to 600 C at the depth of 13 m.
+This natural phenomenon is used as a tourist attraction in which water is poured into a cavity, followed by an almost instantaneous expulsion of steam.

 Ecological value

 In 1993, UNESCO designated a Biosphere reserve covering the whole of Lanzarote.
 The national park is one of the core areas of the biosphere reserve.

 Access to the park by the public is strictly regulated to protect the delicate flora and fauna.
-There are one or two footpaths, and a popular short route where one can visit by camel.
 There is a public car park from which one can tour the volcanic landscape by coach using a road that is otherwise closed to the public.
+There are only two footpaths which are accessible exclusively with a prior authorization and a guide.